palegrass/ELO-Calculation-Test/README.md

 Input file - The directory of the participants input

 Output file - The directory of the participants output

+### Participants File

+Elo - This should be pretty self explanatory.

+ID - Not really required, but I'd assume it'd be useful to put a Discord UUID here or something like that.

+Placement - The player's placement.

+Has Placed - A boolean deciding whether the player has placed or not, will only really need to be edited once since the program will add new players the place for you.

 ## Notes